 - To form a corporation in the state, you need to file your Articles of Incorporation with the Secretary of State.
 The filing fee is $50.

 - Self-employed individuals at their own incorporated businesses have a median income of $40,000.
 Those without incorporated businesses have a median income of $25,600.

 - State law requires that every new business designates a West Virginia registered agent that will be available during regular business hours at a physical address within the state.

 - There are 815 small business exporters in West Virginia who are responsible for 24.1% of the state’s $7.3 billion worth of export revenue.

-- In order to form an LLC (Limited Liability Company) in the state, you need to file your Articles of Organization with the Secretary of State’s office.
+- In order to form an LLC (limited liability company) in West Virginia, you need to file your Articles of Organization with the Secretary of State’s office.
 The filing fee is $100.

-- The top three industries with the highest number of small business employees include:
+- Three industries have the highest number of small business employees:

 - Private-sector employment decreased 16.5% during the 12-month period ending in April 2020.